PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Öğrenciler için Azure'ı kullanarak bir işlev oluşturma | Microsoft Docs
+title: Öğrenciler için Azure başlangıç kullanarak bir Işlev oluşturma | Microsoft Docs
-description: Azure Öğrenci başlangıç aboneliği içinde bir Azure işlevi oluşturma hakkında bilgi edinin Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Öğrenciler için Azure başlangıç aboneliği içinden bir Azure Işlevi oluşturmayı öğrenin Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
 services: functions
 documentationcenter: na